Hollingbourne Meadows Trust

 The Meadows Trust fights for the future of the countryside at Hollingbourne

 - We preserve and protect the land and its wildlife.
 We do not employ intensive farming methods.
-We encourage the spread of wildlife, maintaining areas of long grass and rough growth, and a variety of plant life.
+We encourage wildlife biodiversity with a rich tapestry of habitats, maintaining areas of long grass and rough growth, and a variety of plant life.

 - A substantial part of our annual resources is spent on maintenance of a network of cut grass pathways which criss-cross the meadows.
 These encourage people of all ages and levels of fitness to walk and enjoy the wildlife.

 - We carry out regular planting, mainly of native species.
-During the three years 2012 to 2014 we have planted 700 trees and more than 1,400 hedging plants.
+Since 2004 we have planted 900 trees and more than 1,400 hedging plants.

 - The village of Hollingbourne lies next to the Kent Downs Area of Outstanding Natural Beauty.
 Land that we can afford to buy is protected from development.
 Hollingbourne, which includes Junction 8 on the M20, is continually threatened with inappropriate developments which would be seriously detrimental to the AONB and to its setting.